-In the Financial Statement the technical provisions are calculated based on the fifth additional provision "Calculation system of technical provisions for accounting purposes" of Royal Decree 1060/2015 of November 20, on governance, supervision and solvency of insuring entities (ROSSEAR, by its Spanish acronym) which references the content of the Regulations on Administration and Supervision of Private Insurance, approved by Royal Decree 2486/1998 of November 20 (ROSSP by its Spanish acronym).
+In the Financial Statement the technical provisions are calculated based on the fifth additional provision "Calculation system of technical provisions for accounting purposes" of Royal Decree 1060/2015 of 20 November, on governance, supervision and solvency of insuring entities (ROSSEAR, by its Spanish acronym) which references the content of the Regulations on Administration and Supervision of Private Insurance, approved by Royal Decree 2486/1998 of 20 November (RASPI).

 On December 17, 2020, the General Directorate of Insurance and Pension Funds published the Resolution regarding the mortality and survival tables to be used by insurance and reinsurance entities, which approves the technical guide regarding supervision criteria with respect to biometric tables.
 Said Resolution entered into force on December 31, 2020.
-In this respect, in compliance with the regulatory framework in force at the end of the 2021 financial year included in the aforementioned Resolution, the Company has established a provision of 1,740 million euros (1,697 million euros in 2020) for adaptation to mortality and survival tables in the terms indicated in the previous section through the Partial Internal Longevity and Mortality Model "VCMF19 (1st Order VAR75%)" and, where appropriate, to fund the supplementary provision for interest rates.
+In this respect, in compliance with the regulatory framework in force at the end of the 2022 financial year included in the aforementioned Resolution, the Company has established a provision of 1,804 million euros (1,740 million euros in 2021) for adaptation to mortality and survival tables in the terms indicated in the previous section through the Partial Internal Longevity and Mortality Model "VCMF19 (1st Order VAR75%)" and, where appropriate, to fund the supplementary provision for interest rates.

-The difference in the value of the technical provisions calculated with the biometric tables used to calculate the premium and the value of the technical provisions calculated by applying the "VCMF19 (1st Order VAR75%)" tables amounts to 732 million euros in 2021 (683 million euros in 2020).
+The difference in the value of the technical provisions calculated with the biometric tables used to calculate the premium and the value of the technical provisions calculated by applying the "VCMF19 (1st Order VAR75%)" tables amounts to 774 million euros in 2022 (732 million euros in 2021).

-Regarding the joint calculation of the supplementary provision by types and tables, it has increased from 1,697 million at December 31, 2020 to 1,740 million at December 31, 2021, with said impact being included in the Company's income statement for the year 2021.
+Regarding the joint calculation of the supplementary provision by types and tables, it has increased from 1,740 million at December 31, 2021 to 1,804 million at December 31, 2022, with said impact being included in the Company's income statement for the year 2022.